Close

 Britannia Industries Ltd Directors Reports

-Your Directors are pleased to present their Report and the Audited Financial Statements for the year ended 31 March 2022.
+Your Board of Directors are pleased to present their Report on the Company?s business operations along with the Audited Financial Statements for the year ended 31 March 2023.

 Operations

-Standalone and Consolidated Financial Statements prepared in accordance with Section 133 of the Companies Act, 2013 read with the rules made thereunder and Indian Accounting Standards (Ind AS) along with the Auditor’s Report, form part of the Annual Report.
+Standalone and Consolidated Financial Statements prepared in accordance with Section 133 of the Companies Act, 2013 read with the Rules made thereunder and the Indian Accounting Standards (Ind AS) along with the Auditor?s Report, forms part of the Annual Report.

 c.
 Overview of Company Performance